MLOps-OpenAPI/arch-diagrams/use-cases/2-data-filtering.md

 ## Description

-As a data manager, I want my dataset filtered so that it only contains information relevant to my use case(s).
+As a <a href='https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#data-scientists'>data scientist</a> or  <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#product-managers">product manager</a>, I want my dataset filtered so that it only contains information relevant to my use case(s).

 ## Inputs

-One or more refined use case documents;
+* One or more refined use case documents
-Raw data from intake location
+* Raw data from intake location

 ## Output

-Filtered dataset
+* Filtered dataset

 ```mermaid